rcambrj/sovol-dryer-firmware/README.md

 	e.
 Configure the COM port to be your USB to serial device (replug it if you're not sure)

 	f.
+Select the `Erase`, `Blank Check` and `Program` checkboxes

+	g.
 Push the `Upload` button (the left one) to download the current firmware from the chip (you will be prompted for a location to save the file) or the `Execute` button (the right one) to write the selected firmware to the chip

 	<img src="./hdsc-mcu-programmer-zh.png" alt="HDSC MCU Programmer in Chinese" />